Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

         return grammar
 ```

-6. The method chomsky_normal_form() - converts the grammar into Chomsky Normal Form by applying the rules in the apply_rules method.
+6. The method chomsky_normal_form() - converting the grammar into Chomsky Normal Form by applying the rules in the apply_rules method.

-Then, it creates new non-terminal symbols for each terminal symbol in the grammar and adds new productions for them, as well as some additional productions required for CNF.
+&ensp;&ensp;&ensp;Then, creating new non-terminal symbols for each terminal symbol in the grammar and adds new productions for them, as well as some additional productions required for CNF.

-Selects the terminal symbols by iterating over the grammar's productions and adding new productions for each terminal symbol in the format Xn -> t, where n is an incrementing index and t is a terminal symbol.
+&ensp;&ensp;&ensp;Selecting the terminal symbols by iterating over the grammar's productions and adding new productions for each terminal symbol in the format Xn -> t, where n is an incrementing index and t is a terminal symbol.

 ```
 index = 0